Wisconsin

 Alabama Survey Finds First Southeastern Bat with White-Nose Syndrome

-This southeastern bat from Alabama shows signs of infection from the Pseudogymnoascus destructans fungus that causes white-nose syndrome.
+[ad_1] This southeastern bat from Alabama shows signs of infection from the Pseudogymnoascus destructans fungus that causes white-nose syndrome.
 The USGS National Wildlife Health Center later confirmed WNS in this animal.
-(Credit: Dottie Brown, Ecological Solutions, Inc.) The diseased bat was found in Shelby County, Alabama, at Lake Purdy Corkscrew Cave, by surveyors from the Alabama Department of …
+(Credit: Dottie Brown, Ecological Solutions, Inc.) The diseased bat was found in Shelby County, Alabama, at Lake Purdy Corkscrew Cave, by surveyors from the Alabama Department …

 Read moreAlabama Survey Finds First Southeastern Bat with White-Nose Syndrome